 - Furthermore, approximately 85% of students studying offshore with Victorian public VET providers studied in China in 2010.

 China has a compound import tax system.
 The General Administration of Customs of China publishes an annual tariff schedule including HS codes, import tariff, import value-added tax (VAT) and import consumption tax rates.
 Import VAT is levied on almost all products, with most subject to a rate of 13 per cent or 17 per cent.

 Import consumption taxes ranging from one per cent to 40 per cent are charged on a number of consumer goods, such as tobacco, liquor, cosmetics, jewellery, automobiles, high-end watches.

 Victorian Government support

-The Victorian Government Business Offices (VGBOs) in Bangalore and Mumbai provide in-market intelligence and support to Victorian companies looking to do business throughout greater China.
+The Victorian Government Business Offices (VGBOs) in Shanghai, Beijing, Nanjing, Chengdu and Hong Kong provide in-market intelligence and support to Victorian companies looking to do business throughout greater China.